Meals on Wheels takes on new health-oriented eyes-and-ears role.

 New offering, sitecues, a Software as a service (or SaaS) product that makes websites more accessible has released Forget the Hipsters: Older Web Users are Where it's at, an article that identifies the online addressable market of boomers and seniors.

 What do we mean by senior?
 Well, it depends on where you stand and what you are reading.
 Seen through the Google Glassy lens of young adults, it’s everyone aged 50+, that is, the AARP market demographic, who might be considered a senior.
 Or perhaps it is age 65, when Medicare eligibility and public transit discounts appear.
 Age 65 is also the statistical baseline for longevity projections – 20 more years of life expectancy, with one in four projected to live past 90.
 Now mull over a new Pew global survey about attitudes on aging -- the US stood out as "one of very few countries where a large plurality of the public believes individuals are primarily responsible for their own well-being in old age."
 Consider that point and read on.

 An app for a technique called perceptual learning to reduce—or even eliminate—the need for reading glasses.

-© Copyright Laurie M. Orlov 2015-2020 All Rights Reserved
+© Copyright Laurie M. Orlov 2017-2020 All Rights Reserved